 As with women, there are many reasons a man might seek to change or improve his physical appearance.
 Many of my male patients ages 45—60 want to look “experienced but not too old” for employment or social reasons.
 Others have been bothered all their lives by a nose that seems too large for their face or ears that stick out, for example, but haven’t had the financial ability or time to address these concerns until later in life.

-Another common reason men come in is to remove excess fat in their breast tissue – know medically as gynecomastia and in popular culture as “man boobs.”
+Another common reason men come in is to remove excess fat in their breast tissue – known medically as gynecomastia and in popular culture as “man boobs.”
 Gynecomastia is caused by certain medications (heart, prostate) or health conditions (thyroid, kidney) that can affect hormone balance, or is genetically inherited.
 Extra breast fat can be removed with liposuction, a minimally invasive office procedure that uses a vacuum-like device to remove fat from targeted areas of the body.
-In some cases, when actual breast tissue needs to be removed a small incision is required, but the surgery is straightforward and associated with minimal down time.
+In some cases, when actual breast tissue needs to be removed a small incision is required, but the surgery is straightforward and associated with minimal downtime.

 Some men seek to reduce stubborn fat around their middle.
-For many, diet and exercise just hasn’t achieved the desired result.
+For many, diet and exercise just haven’t achieved the desired result.
 Liposuction can provide improved shape after weight loss or a head start toward losing weight and toning the body.
 I strongly advise all my patients to monitor their calorie intake and maintain a consistent exercise routine.
 Liposuction is a contouring procedure that can achieve fantastic results when combined with a healthy lifestyle, but I do remind my patients that fat consumed by the body has to go somewhere!